3003 Human Health Building

-Both recommendations must be from professionals and must include at least one from an nursing colleague in an advanced practice role familiar with the applicant.
+Both recommendations must be from professionals and must include at least one from an advanced practice nursing colleague familiar with the applicant.

 - Written professional statement of 500 to 1,000 words.
-The professional statement should focus on the applicant’s professional experiences as a nurse in an advanced practice role , how the DNP will enhance the applicant’s professional development, and the applicant’s career goals following completion of the program.
+The professional statement should focus on the applicant’s professional experiences as an advanced practice nurse, how the DNP will enhance the applicant’s professional development, and the applicant’s career goals following completion of the program.
 The professional statement will be evaluated on many areas, including content and appropriate use of grammar, spelling, punctuation, etc. The professional statement should be prepared in size 12 Times New Roman font.

-- Individual interview with a School of Nursing’representative.
+- Individual telephone interview with the School of Nursing’s Director of Graduate Programs.

 Admission review and assessment